 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?Galatians 3:3(NASB)

-In the first three chapters of his letter to the Galatians, Paul defends his own authority as a chosen apostle of God, through whom much of the New Testament was given - because his apostleship, authority and doctrine were being severely challenged by certain Jewish legalists.
+In the first three chapters of his letter to the Galatians, Paul defends his own authority as the chosen apostle of God through whom much of the New Testament was given - because his apostleship, authority, and doctrine were being severely challenged by certain Jewish legalists.

-The Law of Moses was given to pre-cross Israel, as a schoolmaster to point them to Christ for salvation.. but it was being mixed with the post-resurrections doctrine to the Church.
-These Judiazers were teaching that salvation depended on doing good works and keeping the Law, as well as by faith in Christ.
+The Law of Moses was given to pre-Cross Israel as a schoolmaster to point them to Christ for salvation... but it was being mixed with the post-Resurrection doctrine to the Church.
+These Judiasers were teaching that salvation depended on doing good works and keeping the Law as well as by faith in Christ.

-Paul wanted to explain that believers are not ONLY justified by grace through faith, when we are born again - but we are also being sanctified progressively, throughout our Christian life.. by grace through faith.
-And will one day, in the future, be glorified by God's grace through faith.
+Paul wanted to explain that believers are not ONLY justified by grace through faith when we are born again - but we are also being sanctified progressively throughout our Christian life... by grace through faith.
+And we will, one day in the future, be glorified by God's grace through faith.

 There are three 'tenses' of salvation.
 We WERE saved in the past when we believed on the Lord Jesus Christ (justification).
 We ARE BEING saved as we grow in grace, day by day, and become more like Christ (progressive sanctification).
 And one day in the future, our salvation will be finally completed - and we have a body like His glorious body (glorification).

 No one is able to be justified by works of the Law, Paul argues... so how can we expect to be sanctified by works of the Law.
 How can we grow in grace, mature in the faith, and become spiritual believers through man's ungodly works of the flesh?
 If the power of the Holy Spirit was needed for us to justified, Paul argues, how could we become sanctified through our own fleshly works - which God will never approve.